-Zinc plays many crucial roles throughout our body and brings with it several immune benefits and fortunately, it’s possible to get just the right amount through diet alone.
-So to reap the full benefits of this mineral and to ensure you’re getting sufficient amounts, try incorporating some of the following foods into your diet:
+Zinc plays many crucial roles throughout our body including growth and development, it also brings with it a host of benefits for immune function, and fortunately, it’s possible to get just the right amount of zinc through diet alone.
+So to reap the full benefits of this mineral and to ensure you’re getting sufficient amounts,try incorporating some of the following sources of zinc into your diet:

 - Dairy foods